 Note:; M= mean, SD= Standard deviation, T= t-test value, P= significant value, LL= lower limit, UL= upper limit

 The table 3 shows that there is no significant difference exists between male and female on loneliness which means that present population the score of both gender or same on scale on loneliness.
-Moreover the same table shows that the score of male and the score of female or same on elderly well being scale.
-Which mean that there is no significant difference exists between male and female on elderly well being and loneliness.
+Moreover the same table shows that the score of male and the score of female or same on elderly well being scale Whichwich mean that there is no significant difference exists between male and female on elderly well being and loneliness.

 The next hypothesis of the present study was that there would be significant difference between joint family structure and nuclear family structure on loneliness and elderly well being.